aimlcommunitybd/public-docs/research-program/program-001-072025-guidelies.md

 ## 📋 Research Program Guidelines (Draft)

 > 🔗 *All participants are expected to follow our [Community Code of Conduct](https://github.com/aimlcommunitybd/public-docs/blob/main/legal/code-of-conduct.md) to ensure a respectful and collaborative environment.*

-To keep things smooth and fair for everyone:
+To keep the program smooth, fair, and productive for everyone:

-1. **Weekly Meetings:**
+1. **Weekly Meetings**

-   * Each project team will have a 1–1.5 hour meeting every week (e.g., Saturday evenings — time to be finalized per team).
+   * Each project team will have a 1–1.5 hour meeting weekly/bi-weekly (e.g., Saturday evenings — exact time to be finalized per team).
    * Attendance is expected unless notified in advance.

-2. **Task Assignment & Deadlines:**
+2. **Task Assignment & Deadlines**

-   * Clear tasks and deadlines will be assigned.
+   * Clear tasks and deadlines will be assigned by supervisors or team leads.
-   * Submit code, reports, or findings in the designated folder or platform (e.g., Google Drive, GitHub).
+   * Submit code, reports, or findings in the designated folder or platform (e.g., Google Drive, GitHub) on time.

-3. **Communication:**
+3. **Communication**

-   * Stay active in your project’s communication channel (e.g., Discord/Classroom).
+   * Stay active in your project’s communication channel (e.g., Discord or Classroom).
-   * Use threads or tags to keep discussions organized.
+   * Use threads, tags, or channels to keep discussions organized and accessible.
+   * Regular updates help everyone stay aligned and resolve issues quickly.

-4. **Responsibility & Exit:**
+4. **Responsibility & Exit**

-   * If you're inactive without notice for 7+ days, we’ll assume you've exited the project.
+   * If a participant is inactive without notice for 7+ days, they may be considered inactive and tasks may be reassigned.
-   * Please inform your team in advance if you’re unavailable temporarily.
+   * Please inform your team in advance if you are temporarily unavailable.

-5. **Authorship Policy:**
+5. **Authorship Policy**

-   * Contributions will be tracked and discussed upfront.
+   * All contributions will be tracked and discussed upfront to ensure transparency.
+   * **Code contributions** should be made via our GitHub organization: [AI/ML Professional Community Bangladesh](https://github.com/aimlcommunitybd).
+Commits, pull requests, and issues will document participation.
+   * **Documentation, reports, and written work** should be submitted in designated folders or collaborative platforms (e.g., Google Drive, GitHub wiki, Google Doc) with clear attribution.
-   * Equal effort = equal credit.
+   * Equal effort will receive equal credit.
+Authorship on publications will reflect **actual contributions**, and any disputes will be discussed openly with supervisors.

-6. **Code & Writing Standards:**
+6. **Code & Writing Standards**
    * Follow consistent coding practices (well-documented, reproducible).
-   * Use citation and writing standards (we’ll share templates/tools).
+   * Use proper citation and writing standards; templates and tools will be shared by supervisors.

-7. **Respect & Collaboration:**
+7. **Respect & Collaboration**
    * Maintain a respectful, inclusive environment.
-   * Be open to feedback, and help teammates when possible.
+   * Be open to feedback and assist teammates whenever possible.
+   * Conflicts should be discussed openly and constructively, with supervisors mediating if needed.